Kentucky Travel Guide: Pristine Countryside and Lively Cities Await

 Millions of visitors come to the state each year to travel the Kentucky Bourbon Trail, which includes 10 distilleries across Kentucky.
 A quick note, Buffalo Trace is not on the Kentucky Bourbon Trail, but isn’t to be missed.
 And if you’re more interested in artisan bourbon production, the Bourbon Trail Craft Tour features over a dozen additional sites.

 You want to make sure you plan your trip to Kentucky when it’s going to be enjoyable outside.
 Otherwise you may not be able to experience Kentucky’s memorable outdoor opportunities.
+The following make for especially great Kentucky attractions for families.

 The Red River Gorge has become a rock climbing mecca throughout the South and the Midwest, thanks in part to its many stunning and massive sandstone cliffs jutting out from the tree line.
 For something more relaxed, the hiking opportunities are just as impressive as they meander around more than 100 natural arches throughout the park.